syntithenai/hermod/README.md

 As per the notes below, cross platform shouldn't be too much of a stretch.

-The TTS service uses a Linux binary pico2wav to generate audio from text.
-An alternative would need to be found on other platforms.
+- The TTS service uses a Linux binary pico2wav to generate audio from text.
+The Google TTS service is cross platform but requires the Internet.
-Many web based services offer text to speech.
-Mycroft offers mimic.

-For strictly web based services, audio is handled by the client browser so no problems with audio.
+- For strictly web based services, audio is handled by the client browser so no problems with audio devices.
 The local Audio Service relies on pyaudio and (optionally) pulseaudio for local microphone capture and playback.
 Cross platform audio on python is challenging.
 In particular streaming with asyncio.
 Implementation on Windows or OSX would require the use of an alternate python sound library that works for those platforms.

-I am unclear about OS portability of other key libraries including deepspeech, picovoice and rasa.

-Raspberry pi4  with ARM runs deepspeech, picovoice and the rest of the hermod suite.
+- Raspberry pi4  with ARM runs deepspeech, picovoice and the rest of the hermod suite.
 However, at this time i haven't been able to install RASA on ARM (although I have in the past) due to missing libraries.